-1st, excising all or part of crown; the remaining portion may comfortably sustain a clasp plate; 2d, joining a loose tooth to a firm one by filling them together; 3d, ligation with strong thread or with platinum, gold or copper wire.
+1st, excising all or part of crown; the remaining portion may comfortably sustain a clasp plate; 2d, joining a loose tooth to a firm one by filling them together; 3d, ligation with platinum or gold wire.

-576. What is inducation of tooth tissue?
+576. What is induration of tooth tissue?